23rd November 2023 | Aleksandra Rychlewska | Sherrards Training Academy, Intermediate Track, Case Management

 As part of The Sherrards Training Academy, we have asked our Legal Assistants and Trainee Solicitors to write articles to support their learning, and also to ensure they start to build on their own personal brand.
-This article has been fact-checked and proofread by Training Partner and Head of the Real Estate Litigation department, Mike Lewis.
+This article has been fact-checked and proofread by Training Partner and Head of the Residential Real Estate, Asha Ngai.
 In this article, we hear from Aleksandra Rychlewska.

 In the ever-evolving landscape of legal proceedings, a new “intermediate track” has emerged as a valuable framework for case management within the court system.
 This track offers a balanced approach, ensuring cases are handled effectively while not overburdening the legal system and allows for greater predictability regarding the costs of litigation.
 In this article, we’ll delve into what the intermediate track encompasses, the criteria for cases to be eligible, what it excludes, and the advantages of using this track.